 3. Adjust the Exposure

 Smartphones have an added advantage compared to point-and-shoot cameras.
 They come with some great software to control your shots.
 The most basic level of adjustment that you can make is Exposure – brightening or darkening your scene.
+You can make all this by using a photo editor.

 And using it effectively can be the difference between a bad shot and a head-turner.
 You can use it to brighten up your candle-lit dinner shot for instagram or darken it on a bright day for a dramatic portrait.